-- 4.1 The holder of an Undergraduate Degree from RMC or from another university may complete a second Undergraduate Degree at RMC, subject to the agreement of the Faculty and/or departments involved and to the following restrictions: - a.
+4.1 The holder of an Undergraduate Degree from RMC or from another university may complete a second Undergraduate Degree at RMC, subject to the agreement of the Faculty and/or departments involved and to the following restrictions:

+- a.
 The holder of an Honours degree from RMC or from another university may not apply to obtain from RMC a Major or a General degree in the same discipline; - b. the student may not apply to register into a Programme of Study leading to a degree which has the same name as the first undergraduate degree he/she has obtained, except that the student may apply to be admitted to an Honours Programme of Study, if the first degree obtained is a Major or a General degree or may apply to be admitted to a Major Programme of Study if the first degree obtained is a General degree; - c. the student has met the requirements for admission into the chosen Programme of Study, as determined by the Faculty and/or departments concerned.

 4.2 To obtain a Second Degree, the holder of a first undergraduate degree, whether from RMC or from another university, must complete at least half of the credits required by the chosen Programme of Study through RMC and meet all the requirements of the chosen Programme of Study as specified in RMC's Undergraduate Calendar.
+In cases that involve 30 credit degrees, to obtain a Second Degree, at least 10 of the required credits for the Second Degree must be new credits earned after being accepted into the Second Degree programme; or at least 10 of the required credits for the Second Degree must be new credits from the initial degree.